codesum/PoorDB/README.md

 # PoorDB

-A lightweight PHP Based JSON Storage for Poor Developers
+A lightweight PHP based JSON storage for poor developers